isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 .. note::

-    SFQL Allocator is restricted to use in pools no larger than /8 (e.g. 16777216 addresses).
+    SFLQ Allocator is restricted to use in pools no larger than /8 (e.g. 16777216 addresses).
 Pools of larger capacity will cause a configuration error.

-SFLQ Allocaor does not support ``adaptive-lease-time-threshold``.
+SFLQ Allocator does not support ``adaptive-lease-time-threshold``.